Will Vaulks

 He began his professional career at Tranmere Rovers in 2012 but did not make a senior appearance, going on loan to Workington of the Conference North before joining Scottish club Falkirk in February 2013.
 He played 142 games for the club, including the 2015 Scottish Cup Final and two Scottish Championship play-off finals.
 In 2016 he joined Rotherham United for an undisclosed fee, where he was Player of the Season as they won the League One playoffs in 2018.
-In 2019, he signed for Cardiff.
+In 2019, he signed for Cardiff City, and three years later Sheffield Wednesday.

 In March 2019 he made his debut for the Welsh national team whom he qualifies for through his mother.

 Club career

 Tranmere Rovers

-Vaulks was born in Wirral, Merseyside and grew up supporting Newcastle United.
-He began his career with local League One club Tranmere Rovers, signing amateur forms in March 2003, at the age of 9 years old.
+Vaulks was born in Wirral, Merseyside, and grew up supporting Newcastle United.
+He began his career with local League One club Tranmere Rovers, signing amateur forms in March 2003 at the age of nine.
 Vaulks remained with Tranmere and was rewarded with his first professional contract in June 2010.
 He was called up for one senior match, a 2–1 extra-time win at Chesterfield in the League Cup first round on 13 August 2012, in which he was an unused substitute.

 Workington

-In August 2012, Vaulks joined Workington of the Conference North. initially on a one-month loan.
-He made his senior debut on 22 August in a 1–0 loss at Chester, as a 65th-minute substitute for Mark Boyd.
-His loan was subsequently extended twice, before he signed a permanent deal with Workington at the start of December 2012.
-He made 24 appearances in all competitions for the Cumbrian club, scoring the equaliser in a 2–1 win over Droylsden at Borough Park.
+In August 2012, Vaulks joined Workington of the Conference North initially on a one-month loan.
+He made his senior debut on 22 August in a 1–0 loss to Chester, coming on as a 65th-minute substitute for Mark Boyd.
+His loan was subsequently extended twice before he signed a permanent deal with Workington at the beginning of December 2012.
+He went on to make 24 appearances in all competitions for the Cumbrian club, scoring the equaliser in a 2–1 win over Droylsden at Borough Park.